Enjoy autumn at Upton House and Gardens

-Wrap up and enjoy a fresh autumn stroll amongst stunning Asters and golden leaves, or let the kids stretch their legs and kick up the leaves in the woodland walk.
+Wrap up and enjoy a fresh autumn stroll amongst stunning Asters and golden trees, or let the kids stretch their legs and kick up the leaves in the woodland walk.

 In the rest of the garden you can enjoy the varied colours as the trees turn to shades of bronze, gold, brown, yellow and red.
-Enjoy the crunch underfoot as you walk under trees and wrap up warm against the chill.
+Enjoy the crunch underfoot as you walk around the perimeter, under trees and wrap up warm against the chill.

 In the orchard you will see trees dripping with fruit.
-We are often asked why we leave fruit on trees and on the ground in the orchard: it's fantastic for our wildlife.
+We are often asked why we leave fruit on trees and on the ground in the orchard, and the answer is this: it's fantastic for our wildlife.
 Over winter this fruit will sustain birds, animals and insects whilst food is short over the colder months.

 Bring the family